allenai/spark/README.md

-# AI2 fork of apache spark
+# AI2 fork of apache spark v2.2.0

-View the differences with spark main
+View the differences with spark main.

+    git diff v2.2.0

+Publish a new snapshot.

+    sbt publish

 ----